 But how do you actually decorate a minimalist home?
 Our tips:

-Subscribe to subtlety — bare walls, decors in muted and plain textures and items in the same color palette.
-With the right choices, you’ll be surprised with the drama and sophistication plainness and simplicity create.
+Subscribe to subtlety — bare walls, decors in muted and plain textures, and items in the same color palette.
+With the right choices, you’ll be surprised by the drama and sophistication plainness and simplicity create.

 Pick a Focal Point

 A focal décor to grace a room is one minimalist home element not to forget.
 It is the one focal point in your house that catches attention, that your guests can easily see as they enter the living room or bathroom.

 A great focal décor is an excellent conversation starter as well, so we suggest that you have plenty of drinks prepared for your curious guests.
 With beautifully crafted decors such as mosaic artworks, the conversation about the art piece will surely last longer.

 Aesthetics + Utility